rljacobson/FoxySheep/CONTRIBUTING.md

 # Finding your way through the source grammar
 The lexer rules are implemented in `FoxySheepLexerRules.g4`, while the parser rules are in `FoxySheep.g4`.
 Most of the action in the FoxySheep grammar happens in the `expr` production rule.
 The grammar relies on ANTLR to implement correct operator precedence according to the order of the alternatives.

+ANTLR generates a parse tree, but the tree needs to be walked using the PostParser listener (implemented in `src/PostParser.java`) which restructures the parse tree to flatten some of the operators.

+The FullForm emitter is a visitor class.
+It is implemented in `src/PostParser.java`.

 #Target language dependent code
 The project attempts to keep target language dependent code to a minimum.
 However, there is minimal target language dependent code embedded in `FoxySheepLexerRules.g4` to disambiguate unary plus/minus from binary plus/minus which in turn makes implicit multiplication possible.
 This code is written in Java, but it should be trivial to port it to another target language.

-The FullForm emitter is written in Java.
+The FullForm emitter and PostParser are written in Java.
 FullForm emitters for other target languages are planned—in fact, that would be a great way for you to contribute!

 #Where is Wolfram Language documented?
 There is no official grammar available.
 However, the language is described in detail in a few documents published on Wolfram Research's website.